inSileco/formbuildr/README.md

 [1] "form_answers"
 ```

-Currently a `NA` is returned when the format is not correct
+Currently `NA` is returned when the format is not correct

 ```R
 R> myform2(1, "Y", "2010-01-01", "ok1", 1.2)